About Kana's Server

 - zlib (A compression library used by quite a few applications, including toybox, mandoc, sqlite, and my http server.)

-- xz (Used by squashfs-tools for a higher-ratio compression method.)
+- xz (Used by squashfs-tools for a high-ratio compression method.)

 - perp (Persistant process manager.
 This starts all the daemons.)

 - oksh (Portable version of OpenBSD's ksh.
 My favorite interactive shell!
-More lightweight than bash, and faster too.
-Only downside is you can't use bash-completions with it... but I don't mind.)
+More lightweight than bash, and faster too.)

 - dash (Debian Almquist shell.
 Even more lightweight than ksh, but not a good interactive shell.
-But it runs shell scripts really fast.)
+But it runs shell scripts faster.)

 - dosfstools (The raspberry pi requires that a fat filesystem is used for the boot partition.
 This is so I can fsck it / recreate it in an emergency)